 How to Replace Cracked or Damaged Floor Tile

 Tile setters usually use a notch-trowel to apply a layer of thinset, a mortar-like tile adhesive, to the subfloor.
 The size of the notch depends on the size of the tile.
-Larger notches gives more flexibility when working on bigger tile.
+Larger notches give more flexibility when working on bigger tile.
 The notches give the thinset space to compress as the installer levels the tile.
-When the thinset dries it adheres to both the subfloor and the tile.
+When the thinset dries, it adheres to both the subfloor and the tile.
 After the mortar dries, the installers fill the gap between each set of tile with grout, a colored cement-like material.

 How to Remove the Damaged Tile

 - Protect carpet: Sometimes the damaged tile butts up against a carpet edge.
 If so, cover carpet edge with duct tape.
-This water resistant type of tape protects the carpet from grout-colorant and mortar stains.
+This water-resistant type of tape protects the carpet from grout-colorant and mortar stains.

 - Cut the grout: When the grout dries, it adheres to the tile's surface.
 Trying to remove a tile without cutting the grout often leaves the adjacent tile chipped or with its corner broke off.
 Run a carbide-tipped grout saw around the perimeter of the broken tile.
 A handheld saw works well for small jobs, such as 3 or 4 broken tile.
 However, professionals normally use an angle grinder equipped with a tile blade for larger jobs; holding a wet sponge against the blade helps keep the dust to a minimum.

 - Break the tile: Place a chisel blade approximately 1-inch away from the corner of the tile.
-A handheld chisel and hammer works fine for smaller projects, but consider using an electric chipping hammer when the task exceeds a few tile.
+A handheld chisel and hammer work fine for smaller projects, but consider using an electric chipping hammer when the task exceeds a few tiles.
 Hold the blade at a 90-degree angle.
 Strike the chisel with a hammer or depress the electric chipping hammer's trigger, breaking the corner of the tile.
 Remove the broken corner.